jsenv/https-local/README.md

 The server certificate expires after one year which is the maximum duration allowed by web browsers.

-In the unlikely scenario where your local server is running for more than a year without interruption, restart it and you're good to do for one more year.
+In the unlikely scenario where your local server is running for more than a year without interruption, restart it and you're good for one more year.

 The authority root certificate expires after 20 years which is close to the maximum allowed duration.